Tsiang Tingfu: Diplomatic career

 Following mounting tensions in China's relations with imperial Japan, Tsiang left academia in 1935 and joined the Chinese Nationalist government, which he served in many different capacities throughout the Sino-Japanese War.
 Between 1947 and 1962, Tsiang served as the Permanent Representative of China to the United Nations.
 Following the establishment of the People's Republic of China on the Chinese mainland, Tsiang defended the exclusive right of the Taipei-based Republic of China to represent China in the United Nations and in the UN Security Council.
-In 1955 Tsingfu made use of China's veto power in the security council and placed the sole vote against People's Republic of Mongolia joining the UN, following which Mongolia did not become a member of the UN.
+In 1955 Tsingfu made use of China's veto power in the security council and placed the sole vote against the People's Republic of Mongolia joining the UN, following which Mongolia did not become a member of the UN.
 It would be the only time, the ROC made use of its veto power.
 He also served as the ambassador of China to the United States.
 He died of cancer in New York City on 9 October 1965, at 69.